ArturGR3/food_search_RAG/readme.md

 ## Data

-The recipe data and embeddings are stored in `data/recipe_embeddings.pkl`.
+The recipe data with images are store in `recipes.csv` The embeddings are stored in `embeddings.npy`.
 The FAISS index for similarity search is stored in `recipe_index.faiss`.
-Images for the recipes are stored in the `Food Images` directory.

 ## License